juliansester/MDB-Portfolios/README.md

 concentration risk

 # Data
-The used data of the MDB Portfolios (in an Excel-Spreadsheet) [MDB portfolios.xlsx](MDB portfolios.xlsx)
+The used data of the MDB Portfolios (in an Excel-Spreadsheet):

+[MDB portfolios.xlsx](MDB portfolios.xlsx)